November 8, 2022 City Council Election

 Disclosure: We reached out to all city council candidates.
 Three candidates declined to speak with us: Letty Lopez, incumbent, District 2; Yara Wolff, District 4; and Tony Wu, incumbent, District 5.

 We are West Covina Neighbors!

-Working together, West Covina Neighbors, stopped, by a 80% to 20% vote, the severely flawed Measure WC which would have increased our city sales tax.
-See Measure WC Archive for details.
+Working together West Covina Neighbors stopped, by an 80% to 20% vote, the severely flawed Measure WC sponsored by the city’s public safety unions which would have increased our city sales tax and reduced the city’s ability to manage its budget.

 We focus on West Covina’s leadership and financial management because leadership and management directly impact the services we receive, the taxes we pay, and, most importantly, our safety and well-being.

 Our major concern is the State Auditor’s ranking of West Covina as a “High Financial Risk” city and the City Council’s decisions that can and do impact West Covina’s financial stability—and in turn, resident quality of life.